Skip to main content

 “How is everyone?”
 Bondita asked with a nod.

-“Fine.” he smiled “Your mother will come by from Brindavan after the pujas.
+“Fine,” he smiled “, Your mother will come by from Brindavan after the pujas.
 Does she write to you?”
 Bondita nodded.
 “She makes someone write to me for her.”
 She corrected him.
 “Oh, wait.”

-Bondita rushed to the telephone table to fetch a pen and paper and scribbled something, “Kaka, this is my address at Calcutta.
+Bondita rushed to the telephone table to fetch a pen and paper and scribbled something, “Kaka, this is my address in Calcutta.
 When she comes by, can you bring her there?”
 Das Babu and Trilochan exchanged confused glances.
 “I just want her to see I am doing fine.”
 Bondita smiled.
 “She hadn’t been convinced ever since she heard I was there.”
 Trilochan nodded understandingly.
 Das Babu agreed.
 He folded his hands.
-“I better be going.”
+“I'd better be going.”

 Bondita looked at the spread of clothes he had brought for everyone.
-Must have cost him a fortune.
+It must have cost him a fortune.
 Bondita couldn’t help but wonder why the people who refused to look after her or her mother when they were penniless now spend a fortune to impress the Roy Chowdhury.
 The priorities of people and society were sometimes beyond her logical understanding.

 “Divide the clothes and give them to everyone yourself,” Trilochan suggested as she nodded.